 Envirograf Door Upgrade Varnish System offers a clear varnish solution to upgrade solid wood/timber doors to up to 30 minute fire resistance.
 Created to help...

 Thermoguard Fire Varnish BS Class 1/0 & EN Class B System is a clear fire retardant varnish for interior and exterior timber surfaces.
 ADVANTAGESClear or...

-Bollom Intulac Ultra Basecoat is a clear high performance fire protection varnish coating for interior wood surfaces.
-A simple, single pack, 3 coat system to...
+Bollom Intulac Ultra Basecoat is a clear, high-performance fire protection varnish coating for interior wood surfaces.
+ADVANTAGESCan be applied over existing...

-Bollom Intulac Ultra Topcoat delivers excellent clear fire protection to wood and timber: High performing satin or matt finish To be applied over Bollom...
+Bollom Intulac Ultra Topcoat delivers excellent clear fire protection to wood and timber.
+ADVANTAGESHigh performing satin or matt finish To be applied over...

 Thermoguard Fire Varnish Basecoat is a clear intumescent varnish that is the first coat of a 2 coat system (3 coat externally) for the decorative Fire Protection...

 Thermoguard Fire Varnish Overcoat (Interior) is a water based, clear UV and wear resistant varnish that is the final coat of a 2 coat system for the decorative...

 Thermoguard Fire Retardant Varnish Overcoat (Exterior) is for use in combination with and over Thermoguard Fire Varnish Basecoat in external applications....

-Envirograf QVFR Clear Fire Protection Coating is for wood, and certain wood related products.
-Suitable for upgrading new and already coated timber and wood related surfaces to BS Class 0 & 1 and EU standard...
+Envirograf QVFR Clear Fire Protection Coating is suitable for upgrading new and already coated timber and wood related surfaces to BS Class 0 & 1 and EU standard...

-Envirograf ES/VFR is a Clear Fire Protection Coating for wood and timber: British Standard Class 0 & 1 and EU standard B/s1/d0 Water-based for...silent-exothermic unable
+Envirograf ES/VFR is a Clear Fire Protection Coating for wood and timber.
+ADVANTAGESBritish Standard Class 0 & 1 and EU standard B/s1/d0 Water-based for...silent-exothermic unable